 “A frozen rat’s foot,” Delores said.

 Forks clattered against the plates.
-Her family’s faces took on a look for simultaneous horror.
+Her family’s faces took on a look of simultaneous horror.
 Jack made a retching noise, and Momma ran to the bathroom.

 Delores chuckled, shoveled her remaining food in her mouth, then walked out the front door intent on never going back.